PinewoodRobotics/B.L.I.T.Z/README.md

 2. recognition
    1. april tag recognition and distance estimation [to it]
    2. robot image recognition and distance estimation [to it]
-3. cleaning
-   1. camera feed cleaning - primarily to remove fisheye AT THE MOMENT

 ## Documentation